Telestrations

 Telestrations is a party game in which players are prompted to sketch a word listed on a card, then guess what the other players have drawn.
-The game is produced by USAopoly.
+The game is produced by The Op (USAopoly).

 Gameplay

 Each player is given a drawing book and a marker.
 At the start of each round, every player is given a card with a list of secret words, each with a number between one and six.
 One player rolls a die to determine which word each player will draw.
 The players then have sixty seconds to draw their word or phrase on page one of their drawing book.

 Once the sixty seconds have passed, the players pass their books to the player on their left.
-On page two, the players guess what has been drawn on page one of the book that was passed to them.
+On page two, the players guess what has been drawn on page one of the book which was passed to them.
 Once all players have written their guesses, they turn their books to page three and again pass their books to the left.
-Players continue to draw and guess until they have their original books back.
+Players continue to draw and guess until they have their original books back in hand.

-The players then take turns revealing what was drawn and guessed in their books, then award points.
-Each player awards:
+Next, the players take turns revealing what was drawn and guessed in their books, then award points.
+At the end of each round, points are awarded: